galaxyproject/galaxy-cloudman-playbook/README.md

 Keep in mind that whatever actions you perform in Galaxy at this stage will be preserved in the final build.
 For example, if you create a user, upload data, or run jobs - all of these will be preserved after the file system build process is completed.
-It it thus a good idea to see what has broken, find a permanent fix for it, update the build process and build everything again.
+It is thus a good idea to see what has broken, find a permanent fix for it, update the build process and build everything again.
 Unfortunately, this does not apply to tools installed from the Toolshed because it is likely you will not have control over those tools.
-Those tools need to be repaired manually/via Galaxy.
+Those tools need to be repaired manually or via Galaxy.

 After you are done troubleshooting, stop Galaxy, ProFTPd, and Postgres from CloudMan's Admin page and run the playbook with only `cm_create_archive` enabled.